VinSalv/ShoppingList/README.md

 |   |   |-- storeditemswindow.ui
 |   |-- ShoppingList.pro
 ```
-It has been realized 5 classes:
+It has been realized by:
 - additemtoshoppinglistwindow: set a stored item in a shopping list
 - item: object item
 - mainwindow: show the list of item